 One day, I woke up feeling particularly distressed but unable to identify the cause.
 The malaise worsened as the day went on; so, desperate for some solitude, I decided to take a walk.
 In the midst, I began to feel an interior sense of longing that I could not squelch.
 I kept walking… and awkwardly lifted up a prayer.

 At one point, I found myself standing in front of a rectory.
 Had I purposely come there?
 I don’t believe so; but, once there, I felt an overwhelming urge to ring the doorbell.
 I resisted for a time, unsure of what I’d say, but then I reluctantly consented.
 That concession to grace has made all the difference.

 A young priest, Fr.
 Bob, welcomed me and invited me into a private room where we could talk.
 My mind blanks on the specifics.
 I remember only a rush of thoughts and words, a sympathetic listener, a reassurance of God’s love, and an invitation – for both Marianne and me – to the prayer community that met on Thursday nights in the Parish Center.

 When I told Marianne of my experience and of my inclination to accept the invitation, she graciously agreed to accompany me; so, the following Thursday evening found us among a group of strangers, who would quickly become instruments of God’s healing in both of our lives.
 Marianne and I were married (by Fr.
 Bob) shortly thereafter.

-Then, I reached a chapter in the book that stopped me cold.
+Then, however, I reached a chapter in the book that stopped me cold.
 It was a chapter on reconciliation that was based upon these verses from the Sermon on the Mount, found in Matthew 5:23-24: